laravel-zero/laravel-zero/README.md

 laravel-zero new your-app-name
 ```

-Or Simply create a new Laravel Zero project using [Composer](https://getcomposer.org):
+Or simply create a new Laravel Zero project using [Composer](https://getcomposer.org):

 ```bash
 composer create-project --prefer-dist laravel-zero/laravel-zero your-app-name
 ```

-Your Laravel Zero project will be then created in the `your-app-name` folder.
 Laravel Zero provides a default command placed in the `app/HelloCommand.php` file which will be executed by default.
 To execute it, run the following command in your app's directory:

 ```bash
 php your-app-name